chrisvaillancourt/website/README.md

 ## Development without docker

-This app may be run without using Docker.
+It's possible to run this app without Docker.
 Run all commands from the root of the project, from a terminal:

 | Command             | Action                                               |
 | :------------------ | :--------------------------------------------------- |